What do you do as a college consultant?

 Never too late!
 Although students who plan early tend to have stronger outcomes, I will help students catch up and finish strong as long as I have the space available in my caseload.

 Do you assist with standardized test prep?

-No. Instead, I help all students choose between the SAT/ACT and track their progress once they start.
+In college counseling, I help all students choose between the SAT/ACT and track their progress once they start.
 I discuss study strategies and long- and short-term study plans.
-I recommend providers and/or private tutors depending on the needs of the student.

-Please schedule a consultation to hear about current rates.
+Please schedule a consultation to learn about current rates.